WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Testnet3 is the current test network.
 It was introduced with the 0.7 release, introduced a third genesis block, a new rule to avoid the "difficulty was too high, is now too low, and transactions take too long to verify" problem, and contains blocks with edge-case transactions designed to test implementation compatibility.
 :::

-Send

-- What is the cluster history?

-CoinJoin

-- How can I select UTXOs for CoinJoin?
-- How many rounds should I CoinJoin?
-- How does my wallet communicate with the Wasabi coordinator server?

 Hardware Wallet